rheo5/rheo5/README.md

 - third year!!
 - originally from Seoul, South Korea → immigrated to BC, Canada → moved to Waterloo ON, Canada for school
 - prev SWE @ Sony Playstation, Onsemi, Augmenta AI
-- incoming SWE @ Coinbase
+- incoming SWE @ Uber
 - a want-to-be rock climber
 - crochet-er (Did you know crocheting can not be replicated by a machine?
 Well I got into crochet because it felt good to beat technology haha..)